adangert/JoustMania/README.md

 Oust is the result.
 It runs on a Raspberry Pi 2, can run up to 8 controllers (maybe more), and is specifically designed for environments so loud that sign language is required.

 It was playtested and tweaked extensively at CCC, at one point with a circle of approximately 150 people playing & watching.
-The longest continuous game I recorded was 9 hours long.
+The longest game I recorded finished after 9 hours of continuous play.

 How to Oust
 -----------